amaurydreyes/azure-network-protocols/README.md

 Internet Control Message Protocol (ICMP) is a network protocol that sends information about problems with network connectivity.

 **ICMP**
-- In Wireshark filter for “icmp” traffic only by typing it in the green search bar
+- In Wireshark, filter for “icmp” traffic by typing it in the green search bar
 - Retrieve the private IP address of the Ubuntu VM in Azure which is (10.0.0.5)
 - In VM1 open up powershell and try to ping the private IP address.
 Observe the ping requests and replies within Wireshark